RobertThePublisher/theultimatewin11setup/README.md

 # The date on windows 12 that shows 12/12/2024 is a sacred date of the sanctuary was born also it's nice to be the clean slate

-## If microsoft released windows 12 official on mid-2026 while original file got released in March 23rd 2026 and the owner was me.
-Don't trust microsoft or join. it's an giant impersonator
+If microsoft released windows 12 official on mid-2026 while original file got released in March 22nd 2026 and the owner was me.
+Don't trust microsoft or join. it's an giant impersonator and also it's continously growing.